-Felicia: No, too much light, hahaha… To be honest, I don’t want it.
-There is less work because there are less customers during the daytime and I would have to start at 10 in the morning and work till 7 or 8 o’clock in the evening.
-During dayshifts you have to work longer hours to make the same amount of money.
-And then I go home at 8 o’clock and what can I do?
-Nothing!
+Felicia: No, too much light.
+Haha!
+To be honest, I don’t want it.
+There is less work because there are less customers during the daytime and I would have to start at 10 AM and work till 7 or 8 PM.
+During dayshifts you have to work more to make the same amount of money.

-When I work in the night I start at 12 o’clock and am home at 5 o’clock.
+When I work in the night I start at 11 or 12 PM and am home at 5 AM.
 The next day I sleep till 12 or 1 o’clock in the afternoon.
-Then I have till 11 o’clock in the evening to do whatever I want.
+Then I have till 11 PM to do whatever I want.
 I feel like when you work during the day you are there constantly.

 Felicia: We are pretty open about that because I always have a lot of funny stuff to tell him!

 Mark: I always tell her to write more about it on her blog about the funny stuff, it’s hilarious.
 Of course a lot of things she does are not so interesting, yeah I had a guy and he wanted a blowjob.
 That’s not very interesting, I already know that.
 It’s more the extreme cases like a guy who wanted her to step on his balls or something like that.
 Weird stuff!
-Or just the crazy stuff that happens on the red light district every day.
+Or just the crazy stuff that happens in Amsterdam Red Light District every day.

 Felicia: A lot of stuff happens.

-Mark: I do IT (Information Technology) for instance, I’m also not going to talk about the lines of code I wrote.
-That’s not interesting, I only also only talk about the out of the ordinary stuff.
+Mark: I work in IT (Information Technology).
+I’m also not going to talk about the codes or scripts I wrote.
+That’s not really interesting.
+I only talk about the out of the ordinary stuff.

 Felicia: Or when I had a fight or argument with somebody who pissed me off.

-Mark: In those cases she’ll blow off a little steam, when she had a bad night.
-You also try to help and offer some support like I don’t know, tomorrow it will be better!
+Mark: In those cases she’ll blow off some steam, when she had a bad night.
+You also try to help and offer some support.

 Felicia: Basically the same as every couple.

-Mark: She comes home at 5 o’clock in the morning and I start working at 9 in the morning so usually when she comes home I’m asleep.
+Mark: She comes home around 5 AM and I start working at 9 AM so usually when she comes home I’m asleep.
 In the weekends I try to stay awake when I can so I see her when she comes home.
 But when you’ve worked the whole night you’re kind of tired after that.